SC could punish social media sites for suspending accounts under new proposal

 “Your decision to permanently ban President Trump is a serious mistake,” Graham tweeted. ”The Ayatollah can tweet, but Trump can’t.
 Says a lot about the people who run Twitter.”

+Twitter said the ban would stay in place even if he were re-elected in 2024.

 In the days following the Jan.
-6 insurrection at the U.S. Capitol, Twitter purged more than 70,000 accounts linked to the conspiracy theory QAnon.
+6 riot at the U.S. Capitol, Twitter purged more than 70,000 accounts linked to the QAnon conspiracy theory.

 GOP-controlled legislatures in states such as Florida, Oklahoma, North Dakota and Texas have drafted bills similar to Kimbrell’s, though with harsher penalties.